GlaDioTGTV/Unity3dKeyPad/README.md

 - **Toggling Visibility**: Use the "Toggle" button to show or hide the keypad.

 ## Contributing
-Feel free to submit issues or pull requests for any improvements or bug fixes.
+Feel free to submit issues or pull requests for improvements or bug fixes.
 Contributions are welcome!

 ## Contact
 For questions or support, please contact me at [med.maddouri@gmail.com](mailto:med.maddouri@gmail.com).

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.